tbayaa/eslint-config/README.md

 ### eslint-config-bayzat

-Our default export contains all of our ESLint rules, including EcmaScript 6+ and React.
-It requires `eslint` and `eslint-plugin-react`.
+Our default export contains all of our ESLint rules, including EcmaScript 6+.
+It requires `eslint`.

 1. `npm install --save-dev eslint-config-bayzat eslint`
 2. add `"extends": "bayzat"` to your .eslintrc